 Precious Legacy Tours is a Jewish Guide Service located in Prague, Czech Republic.
 We offer guided public (general) and private (custom ) tours mostly regarding jewish topics, so one can say we are jewish travel company.
 Most popular are: Jewish Prague (Prague Jewish Group Tour), Terezin group Tour (Small Fortress, Jewish museum, crematorium), Prague General Group Tour (Prague castle)

-Luba Poleva, company owner, and her clients – Precious Legacy Tours, Jewish Guide Service
+Luba Poleva, company owner – Precious Legacy Tours, Jewish Guide Service